tessercat/daoistic-book/blog/optimism/dev.md

 yin and yang don't mix
 and everything seems hopeless.
 Tyrants get their way,
-democracies wither and die,
+gentlemen wither and die,
 crops don't grow,
-and the power of the way takes it all in.
+and the power of the way absorbs.

 ---